We have a new phone number - (904) 293-1357!

 Upon receipt of IO’s On-site Visit Request Form and nonrefundable fee, GAACS schedules the onsite visit.
 An onsite visit is conducted at the IO site(s).
 The visiting committee makes a written report and recommendation to GAACS whether to 1) approve, 2) deny, or 3) defer accreditation pending further review.
 The site visit is conducted in accordance with the What to Expect During the On- site Validation Inspection

-GAACS reviews the Visiting Committee's recommendations, response(s) from the candidate member organization (if any), and Self Study Evidence and makes the final decision to grant or deny accreditation.
+GAACS reviews the Visiting Committee’s recommendations, response(s) from the candidate member organization (if any), and Self Study Evidence and makes the final decision to grant, defer, or deny accreditation.

 If GAACS decision is not favorable or a recommendation is made to deny accreditation then the IO/Candidate Member has 30 days to appeal the decision.
 Failure to appeal an adverse decision within 30 days shall constitute forfeiture of the right to appeal.
 If the Candidate Member timely appeals then a hearing will be scheduled within 45 days from receipt of the formal appeal.

-Continual accreditation-To maintain accreditation, the Accredited Program must submit an annual report and applicable nonrefundable fee no later than June 30th every year with exception to the year of initial accreditation/re-accreditation.
-Program Annual Report.
+To maintain accreditation, the Accredited Program must submit an annual report and applicable nonrefundable fee no later than June 30th every year with exception to the year of initial accreditation/re-accreditation.
+See Program Annual Report.

-Re-accreditation-Within six months before expiration date of the current accreditation, GAACS accredited programs must re-apply for accreditation in accordance with the most recent Accreditation Process.
-To renew accreditation simply click here to complete the re-accreditation application.
+Within six months before expiration date of the current accreditation, GAACS accredited programs must re-apply for accreditation in accordance with the most recent Accreditation Process.
+See New/Renewal Application Forms.